HIV BASICS

 Why have some populations been more affected by HIV than others?

-One reason some groups and geographic areas have been more affected by HIV than others is because the HIV prevalence – the percent of the population that has HIV – is already high.
-In other words, the chances of coming in contact with the virus is greater.
+One reason some groups and geographic areas have been more affected by HIV than others is

 A common misperception is that groups with higher rates of HIV are acting less responsibly.
 In fact, research shows that this is not the case.
 Groups more at-risk for HIV are generally found to get tested more frequently, use condoms more often, and take other precautions to protect against HIV as compared with other groups.
 The chance of being exposed to the virus is just greater in these social networks and so the response must also be greater.